Reading list!

 GENDER AND WORK

-• You’d expect my book to be top of the list, right?!
+• You’d expect my book The Mother of All Jobs: How to have children and a career and stay sane(ish) to be top of the list, right?!
 Or the Sunday Times cover story gives a good summary (if you have problems accessing it, we can send it to you).

-• I love the work of Eve Rodsky, she analyses who tends to take which domestic roles in heterosexual relationships.
-This is especially relevant for those who still have small children.
+• I love the work of Eve Rodsky, she analyses who tends to take which domestic roles in relationships.
+This is especially relevant for those with small children.

 WHAT ARE YOU HEARING?